-Neil Melliship is a partner of the firm and the Chair of its Intellectual Property and Information Technology Practice Groups.
+Neil Melliship is a partner of the firm and the Co-Chair of its Intellectual Property and Information Technology Practice Groups.

 Neil has a background in commercial law and his practice is focused on complex intellectual property and related legal issues arising out of the development, implementation, exploitation and transfer of information technology-related products and services.
 His clients include a wide array of software developers, hardware and electronics manufacturers, major financial and insurance service providers, health care providers and other public bodies, franchisors and other businesses involved in developing, implementing, exploiting and using technology-based products and services.

 Lead trademark counsel to world’s leading search engine services provider

 - Conduct all aspects of Canadian trademark clearance, filing, registration, maintenance and enforcement of trademark rights for the world’s leading search engine services provider.
 Additionally provide strategic domain-name related services

 Legal counsel to leading health care services providers